michaeljsteel/NumBAT/docs/source/install.rst

       $ make tut01

 #.
 If this program runs without error, congratulations!
 You are now ready  to proceed to the next chapter to begin using |NUMBAT|.
-If not, please check the instructions above again, and if still stuck, follow the instructions under :ref:`sec-helpinstall-label` to seek assistance.

-.. _sec-troubleshooting-windowsterminal-label:
+   If not, please check the instructions above again, and if still stuck, please read the :ref:`troubleshooting <sec-troubleshooting-windows-label>` section to attempt to diagnose the problem.
+Then follow the instructions at :ref:`sec-helpinstall-label` to seek assistance.